We Deal in Lead A Weird West Gunslinger Adventure Game

 The Order #

-If playing with 2 or more players, consider forming a gunslinger Order, a fellowship offering strength in numbers.
+If playing with 2 or more players, consider forming a Gunslinger Order, a fellowship offering strength in numbers.

 Roll determining your Order’s name or choose one collaboratively.